 1. Create a temporary site

-• From the top menu bar, select Products (you should see your existing Jira site in this list)
+• From the left pane, select Apps > Atlassian apps (you should see your existing Jira site in this list)

 2. Importing the projects in the temporary site